Fully Bayesian Differential Gaussian Processes through Stochastic Differential Equations

 \section{Introduction}

-Traditional Gaussian processes models \cite{rasmussen2003gaussian} have limitations in handling non-Gaussian distributions, complex distributions, time series, and other challenging tasks.
-To address this, deep Gaussian processes (DGPs) have been introduced for more expressive representations.
-However, DGPs may face issues with degenerate models if individual GPs are not invertible \cite{duvenaud2014avoiding, dunlop2018deep}.
-One approach to overcome these challenges is DIffGPs \cite{hegde2018deep}, which model data evolution in continuous time using stochastic differential equation systems.
-This allows for learning continuous-time transformations of the data, offering a more natural way to capture data dynamics compared to traditional methods.
-DIffGPs warp inputs through differential fields to generalize discrete layers into a dynamic system.
-The intuition of "warping" the inputs over time, as derived from the original DiffGP paper, is an extension of the concept of deep Gaussian processes in continuous layers.
-Similar to the transition from ResNet to neural ODEs, this approach aims to adapt and transform the input space progressively over time, allowing the model to better capture complex patterns and dependencies in the data.
+Gaussian Process (GP) models \cite{rasmussen2003gaussian} are non-parametric Bayesian methods widely used for tasks such as regression, classification, and optimization.
+They provide a flexible way to model uncertainty by assuming a joint distribution over the input data and capturing correlations between data points through a kernel function.
+GPs have found extensive applications in forecasting, including predicting agricultural commodity prices \cite{jin2024forecasting, jin2024machine}, surrogate modeling \cite{marrel2024probabilistic}, Bayesian optimization \cite{wang2024pre}, and reinforcement learning \cite{zhao2023probabilistic}.
+However, despite their versatility, GP models face challenges when dealing with non-Gaussian distributions, complex distributions, time series data, and other difficult tasks.

-The DIffGP methods \cite{hegde2018deep} have been criticized for overlooking uncertainty in kernel hyperparameters, crucial for accurate modeling and reliable uncertainty estimation.
-The choice of covariance function in GPs significantly impacts the posterior distribution, highlighting the importance of selecting a proper covariance function \cite{lalchand2020approximate,lalchand2022sparse}.
-Model selection in GP modeling involves specifying covariance functions and selecting hyperparameters, typically done by maximizing the marginal likelihood or its lower bound.
-However, this approach faces challenges due to the non-convex nature of the marginal likelihood surface, especially with multiple modes and weakly identifiable hyperparameters.
-Maximizing the marginal likelihood may lead to overfitting and underestimation of prediction uncertainty, as gradient-based optimization is sensitive to initial values.
-Improved methods are needed to address these challenges in hyperparameter estimation for GP models.
+To address this, deep Gaussian processes (DGPs) \cite{damianou2013deep} have been introduced for more expressive representations.
+However, DGPs may also face learning issues if the individual GPs are not invertible \cite{duvenaud2014avoiding, dunlop2018deep}.
+One approach to address this challenges is via differential GPs (DiffGPs) \cite{hegde2018deep}, which model data evolution in continuous time using systems of stochastic differential equations.
+This approach enables the learning of continuous-time transformations of the data, providing a more intuitive means of capturing data dynamics compared to conventional techniques.
+DiffGPs warp inputs through differential fields to generalize discrete layers into a dynamic system.
+The intuition of ``warping'' the inputs over time, as derived from the original DiffGP paper, is an extension of the concept of deep Gaussian processes in continuous layers.
+Similar to the transition from ResNet \cite{he2016deep} to neural ODEs \cite{chen2018neural}, this method seeks to adaptively transform the input space over time, enabling the model to more effectively capture intricate patterns and dependencies within the data.